dodona-edu/judge-html/docs/pages/testsuite-class.md

 Adding items one by one can either be done by adding them to the internal checklist (`TestSuite.checklist.append(item)`) or by using the shortcuts `TestSuite.add_item(item)` and `TestSuite.make_item(message, checks)`.
 Just like the constructor of `ChecklistItem`, `make_check` can take both a variable amount of `Checks` and a `List` of `Check`s.

 If you want to add a `ChecklistItem` by comparing the submission to an emmet expression, you can use `TestSuite.make_item_from_emmet(message, emmet_str)`.
-You can find more documentation about the emmet syntax [here](emmet-syntax.md)
+You can find more documentation about the Emmet Syntax [here](emmet-syntax.md).

 ```python
 suite = TestSuite("HTML", content)